telstra/open-kilda/services/src/functional-tests/README.md

 `spring.profiles.active` should be set to `hardware`.
 Note that other properties should correspond to actual Kilda properties that were used for deployment of the target env.
 - Check your `topology.yaml`.
-It should represent your actual hardware topology.
+It should represent your actual expected hardware topology.
+You can automatically generate `topology.yaml` based on currently discovered topology, but be aware that this will prevent you from catching some switch/isl discovery-related issues: `mvn test -Dtest=GenerateTopologyConfig -f functional-tests/` && `cp functional-tests/target/topology.yaml functional-tests/`
 - Now you can run tests by executing the following command in the terminal:
 `mvn clean test -Pfunctional -f services/src/functional-tests`.